Bio 8 Page | Dr. Schmeidler's HomePage | E-mail | Bio 8 Newsgroup | IVC HomePage |

 c. size, solubility, charge

-d. size, solubility, charge, specific binding affinity
+d. size, solubility, charge, specific

 e. none of the above